ansys/pyansys-math/doc/source/contributing/index.rst

 Code style
 ----------

-AnsysMath follows PEP8 standard as outlined in the `PyAnsys Development Guide
+AnsysMath follows the PEP8 standard as outlined in the `PyAnsys Development Guide
 <dev_guide_pyansys_>`_ and implements style checking using
 `pre-commit <precommit_>`_.